 In 1958, his only full season with the Pirates, Kluszewski produced a mere four home runs and 37 RBIs in 100 games, but he had a positive influence on a young, talented team that was on the move.
-Before he left, Klu made history at Forbes Field on May 9, when he went deep against Philadelphia Phillies pitcher Robin Roberts in the 12th inning, the 19th walk-off homer to decide a 1-0 game since the turn of the century.
+Before he left, Klu made history at Forbes Field on May 9, when he went deep against Philadelphia Phillies pitcher Robin Roberts leading off the 12th inning, the 19th walk-off homer to decide a 1-0 game since the turn of the century.

 Big Klu began the 1959 season with the Pirates, but was reduced to part-time status behind Dick Stuart and Rocky Nelson.
-He had started only 20 games and logged only 122 at-bats by late August when the White Sox, looking to add power for the stretch and (hopefully) the World Series, traded outfielder Harry Simpson and minor-league pitcher Bob Sagers for Kluszewski on August 25.
+He had started only 20 games and logged just 122 at-bats by late August when the White Sox, looking to add power for the stretch and (hopefully) the World Series, traded outfielder Harry “Suitcase” Simpson and minor-league pitcher Bob Sagers for Kluszewski on August 25.

 What Kluszewski lacked in glitzy numbers, he made up for in stature.
 His mere physical presence gave the Second City a sliver of security, a reason to flex its own muscles for a change.
 “Ted was a quiet fellow, but he had been with a winner in Cincinnati and had many accomplishments in his career,” Pierce said.
 “A fellow like that is a kind of automatic leader on the team.
-He gave us stability, which was very good for us.”
+He gave us stability, which was very good for us.”6

-While Kluszewski had rather modest statistics in the final 32 games of the regular season – .297 batting average, 2 homers, 10 RBI – the hidden numbers suggest the White Sox were deeper and better because of him.
+While Kluszewski had rather modest statistics in the final 32 games of the regular season – .297 batting average, 2 homers, 10 RBIs – the hidden numbers suggest the White Sox were deeper and better because of him.
 “Ted was a great asset for us,” Pierce said.
-“He was an important cog in the middle of the lineup.”
-With Klu as protection in the cleanup spot, outfielder Jim Landis immediately picked up the pace in the third hole.
+“He was an important cog in the middle of the lineup.”7 With Klu as protection in the cleanup spot, outfielder Jim Landis immediately picked up the pace in the third hole.
 The offense produced more runs (4.5 vs. 4.3 per game) and team won at a higher rate (.625-.607) with Big Klu than without him.

-But it was his performance in the 1959 World Series against the Dodgers that made South Side fans forever remember the Kluszewski trade as one of the greatest Brinks jobs in White Sox history, a local boy who made very, very good one unforgettable season.
+But it was his performance in the 1959 World Series against the Dodgers that made South Side fans forever remember the Kluszewski trade as one of the greatest Brinks jobs in White Sox history; a local boy who made very, very good one unforgettable season.
 In the six World Series games, Kluszewski hit .391, slugged three home runs and drove in 10 runs.
 His 1.266 OPS (on base plus slugging) was just plain silly.

 Kluszewski left the team for the Los Angeles Angels in the expansion draft after the 1960 season – he had hit .293 with 5 homers in 81 games – but not before he was involved in the most controversial play of the 1960 campaign.
 In a game at Baltimore on August 28, Kluszewski hit a dramatic pinch-hit, three-run homer against Orioles starter Milt Pappas in the eighth inning to give his team a 4-3 lead.
 Or so it seemed.
 The umpire crew agreed that time had been called before the pitch was thrown and the home run was wiped out.
-After teammate Nellie Fox was ejected from the game, Kluszewski flied out to kill the threat.
+After teammate Nellie Fox was ejected from the game, Kluszewski flied out to end the threat.
 The White Sox went on to drop a 3-1 decision and fell three games out of first place.

 Before Kluszewski retired one year later, he exacted a sliver of payback at the same site.
 In the first game in Los Angeles Angels history, Big Klu took Pappas deep with a man on base in the first inning, the first home run in franchise history.
-One inning later, he greeted rookie John Papa with a three-run homer to set the wheels in motion for a 7-2 victory.
-Kluszewski finished his final big league season with a .243 batting average, 15 home runs, and 39 RBIs in 107 games.
+One inning later he greeted rookie John Papa with a three-run homer to set the wheels in motion for a 7-2 victory.
+Kluszewski finished his final big-league season with a .243 batting average, 15 home runs, and 39 RBIs in 107 games.

-In the 1988 season, the Reds wore black armbands in memory of their late teammate.
+That the funeral service in suburban Cincinnati was a virtual Who's Who said as much about Kluszewski the person as Big Klu the athlete.
+Rose, Johnny Bench, and Tony Perez were among those who paid their respects.
+Stan Musial and Joe Nuxhall did, too.
+During the 1988 season the Reds wore black armbands in memory of their late teammate.
 There wasn't an arm large enough to do justice to Big Klu, a big man in more ways than one.